 6 – Praia do Castelo

-Yet another gorgeous beach located to the west of Albufeira’s Old town.
-In fact Praia do Castelo is right next to Praia da Coelha.
+Yet another gorgeous beach located on the west of Albufeira’s Old Town.
+In fact, Praia do Castelo is right next to Praia da Coelha.

-This beach is surrounded by cliffs, has a wide stretch of thick golden sand, rocks covered with seaweed and incredible crystal-clear bright green-blue water.
+This beach is surrounded by cliffs and has a wide stretch of thick golden sand, rocks covered with seaweed, and incredible crystal-clear bright green-blue water.

 When I arrived at Praia do Castelo I was completely speechless.
 The water is definitely the highlight of this beach.
 It’s so clear and enticing, but unfortunately just as cold as at the other beaches.

-Praia do Castelo is a blue flag beach, has a restaurant with Wi-Fi, bathrooms, lifeguards on duty, chairs and umbrellas for hire and a masseur.
+Praia do Castelo is a Blue Flag beach, that has a restaurant with Wi-Fi, bathrooms, lifeguards on duty, chairs and umbrellas for hire, and a masseur.

 7 – Praia de Santa Eulália

-The last beach on my list is located 3km (1.86 mi) east of the city center.
+The last beach on my list is located 3km (1.86 mi) east of the city centre.

 Praia de Santa Eulália has fine light golden sand and calm water that makes it good for swimming.

-What makes Santa Eulália one of the most beautiful beaches in Albufeira is that it’s surrounded by cliffs with lush pine gardens that can be admired from anywhere on this beach.
-And the most interesting fact is that in one side the cliffs are red and the other they are yellow.
+What makes Santa Eulália one of Albufeira best beaches is that it’s surrounded by cliffs with lush pine gardens that can be admired from anywhere on the beach.
+And the most interesting fact is that on one side the cliffs are red and on the other they are yellow.

-Despite of being close to the city center and highly ranked on Trip Advisor, Praia de Santa Eulália is relatively quiet.
-However, during the peak season it can get crowded and you may need to park on a very steep hill close to the beach.
+Despite being close to the city centre and highly ranked on Trip Advisor, Praia de Santa Eulália is relatively quiet.
+However, during the peak season, it can get crowded and you may need to park on a very steep hill close to the beach.

-Praia de Santa Eulália is wheelchair accessible, blue flag ranked and has a restaurant, lifeguards, bathrooms, lots of water sports available, subbed and parasols for hire and a very large area to set up your towel.
+Praia de Santa Eulália is wheelchair accessible, Blue Flag ranked and has a restaurant, lifeguards, bathrooms, lots of water activities available, sunbed and parasols for hire, and a very large area to set up your towel.

-This is my list of the 7 most beautiful beaches in Albufeira and you can separate then in two groups, east and west, to organize your visit.
+This is my list of the 7 most beautiful and best beaches in Albufeira and you can separate them into two groups, east, and west, to organize your visit.

-There’s an Albufeira beaches map below so you can have a better idea of the exact location of each beach listed in this post.
+There’s a map below so you can have a better idea of the exact location of each beach listed in this post.

 Where is Albufeira?